1tomany/rich-bundle/README.md

 }
 ```

 While the input class is also fairly simple in nature, it accomplishes a lot.
-If possible, I recommend you take advantage of asymmetric visibility in PHP 8.4.
-Making the class `readonly` limits what can be done with property hooks, so it's best to make the setters private and the getters public.
+If possible, I recommend you take advantage of asymmetric visibility in PHP 8.4: making the class `readonly` limits what can be done with property hooks, so it's best to make the setters private and the getters public.

 Classes that implement the `OneToMany\RichBundle\Contract\InputInterface` interface should use the `@implements` annotation to indicate the type of command the `toCommand()` method creates.

 #### Property sources
 You'll also notice some new attributes: `#[SourceSecurity]`, `#[SourceRequest]`, and `#[SourceIpAddress]`.
 These allow you to indicate where in the request the data should come from.
-The `#[MapRequestPayload]` attribute that was announced in Symfony 6.3 is powerful, but limiting in that it assumes everything comes from the request body.
-There are eight attributes provided by this bundle that allow you to specify both the source and name of the data from the request.
+The `#[MapRequestPayload]` attribute that was announced in Symfony 6.3 is powerful, but limiting in that it assumes everything comes from the request content.
+There are eight attributes provided by this bundle that allow you to specify the source of the data from the request.

 - `#[SourceContainer(name: 'app.config_setting')]` Fetches a parameter named `app.config_setting` from the container bag.
 While the `$name` argument is not strictly required, unless the container property is named identically to the class property, you'll need to supply it.
 - `#[SourceFile(name: 'file')]` Fetches a parameter named `file` from the `Symfony\Component\HttpFoundation\Request::$files` bag.
 The property should be type hinted with the `Symfony\Component\HttpFoundation\File\UploadedFile` class.